davidalber/jupyterhub-aws/README.md

   good practice, when allowing SSH access, to limit authorizations to necessary IP addresses.
 This can be accomplished by providing the desired CIDR ranges in the set (e.g., `["54.166.129.219/32"]`).

+### EC2 Instance

+You can customize the EC2 instance by changing the following values in vars.tf:
+- `ec2_instance_name`: The name of the EC2 instance.
+Default:
+  "jupyterhub".
+- `ec2_instance_type`: The EC2 instance type.
+The instance must be an ARM-based architecture because the AMI is built for an ARM instance.
+The default is t4g.small, which has 2GB of RAM.
+JupyterHub documentation recommends 2GB of RAM, it says that 1GB is an option, although it will have reduced performance.
+If you want to reduce costs and run an instance with 1GB of RAM, select t4g.micro.
+- `ebs_volume_size`: The amount of storage attached to the EC2 instance, in GB.
+Default: 8.